apanasyu/TwitterMining/README.md

 Note: not all tokens had a time distribution for which a U-shaped parabola could be used to predict UTC (out of 9246 messages 8008 contained a UTC prediction).

-Step 3: UTC used to associate to a one of three high-level geographic regions
+Step 3: UTC used to associate to one of three high-level geographic regions

     from Step3AnalyzeTokens import getTokenToRegion
     rSquareT = 0.85